-Even when you think all is quiet, a dog’s ears are so sensitive that it can pick up the soft footfall of a mouse 30 feet away.
+Even when you think all is quiet, a dog’s ears are so sensitive that they can pick up the soft footfall of a mouse 30 feet away.
 Imagine what it must be like when fireworks are exploding all around them.

 Use these seven dog fireworks fear remedies to help your dog survive those noisy nights.